Godfrey Phillips India

 Godfrey Phillips India Ltd. (GPI) is a tobacco manufacturer headquartered in India.
+It is now a part of Modi Enterprises.
+The company is a major player in the domestic cigarette industry.
+In 2013-2014 it reported an annual turnover of ₹42.2 billion.
+It has expanded from tobacco to include tea, pan masala, and confectioner.
+Its operations are primarily located in the northern and western parts of India, but it has recently expanded into West Bengal and the southern part of the country.
+It sells some of the most popular cigarette brands, such as Four Square, Red and White, Cavanders, Tipper, and North Pole.

 The firm was originally established in London in 1844.
-GPI was one of the first UK companies to mass-produce cigarettes, apart from being one of the founding companies of Imperial Tobacco along with John Player & Sons.
+GPI was one of the first British companies to mass-produce cigarettes.

 GPI manufactures and sells cigarettes, smoking tobacco and cigars, apart from having a non-tobacco line of products released in 2009 that include confectionery.
 GPI is the flagship company of Modi Enterprises.